railcore/railcore.github.io/build_and_troubleshoot/build_faq.md

 ### Q. I need more help!
 Where do I go next?

-A. There are many discussion and chat options, including a Facebook group - see [../index.md#discussion].
-Please do not message people directly on Facebook (unless invited first).
+A. There are [discussion and chat options](../index.md#discussion) for help.
+Please DO NOT message people directly about issues on Facebook  messenger, e-mail, hangouts or twitter, without being specifically invited first.

 ### Q. Problems with ringing, where should I look?